PadillaBraulio/AlgoritmsJava/README.md

 # AlgorithmsJava
-An collection of algorithms made for the course of IPC1
+An collection of algorithms made for the course of IPC1 in the USAC university

 Follow the instruction in order to run the files.